richpauloo/Monte-Carlo-Mixing-Model/README.md

 `/archive` contains archived, deprecated versions of the model
 `/code` contains the mixing cell model written in R
 `/data` contains data and objects to run the model
+`/results` contain the graphs produced by the model